 Sounds do not come at a fixed standard loudness.
 The distance between the microphone and the sound source influences how loud it appears.
 Double the distance and the sound level will fall by -6dB.
 Plus, if you are recording dialogue or an interview, the reality is that some individuals are more softly spoken than others

 A setting of “5” on the thumb dial of my Canon XF100 may record a softly spoken person at -18dB while a loud individual may make the meter peak at -6dB.
 So, the number on the dial is an entirely arbitrary figure.
 It does not represent a universal peak level on the recorder.
 What is important is the meter reading, not the number on the dial.
 The dial number is just a handy reference.

 Always set your levels according to what the meter says on your camera or recorder.
 Do not assume that a dial setting of “5” that was OK for your last interview will be OK for your next one

 Always check and set the audio level each time you start a new session.
 Do the checks even if you are recording the same person.
 A level check takes a few seconds, but it could save you a considerable amount of time later in post-production.

 What are the proper audio levels for video?

 Headroom is the safe zone between digital full scale (0dBFS) and a nominal level.
 This headroom allows for transient audio peaks to avoid the danger of clipping.
 For digital broadcasts and ordinary digital recordings, the EBU’s nominal level is -18dBFS.

-In reality, I use some of this headroom in order to record a slightly higher signal.
+I use some of this headroom to record a slightly higher signal.
 Often my average peak levels are -6 to -12 dB below the full scale.
 Usually, this is enough to minimize the danger of audio clipping.